ritveak/Learning-Ionic/README.md

 Ultimate resource is https://ionicframework.com/docs/ and the <a href="Doc.docx">Doc</a> that I uploaded contains all the tips, steps and troubleshooting that I went through while I was working on IONIC.

+(Understanding the code can be difficult so I'd recommend going through docs.)